Preschool Cinderella Photoshoot

 We went to the backyard forest for these pictures.
 These three girls are cousins; we decided to take the pictures for as a Christmas gift for the grandparents.

-Little Miss Storm wasn’t interested in cooperating with her smiles today.
+Little Miss Storm wasn’t interested in cooperating with her smiles today., but we did get a couple of smiles from her.

 X-Men Trunk-or-Treat